dasmikko/dasmikko.github.io/content/blog/inital-commit.md

 ]
 +++

 Well...
 Welcome to my little corner of the internet!
-I will try to post about random project about webdevelopment, 3D printing, console modding and everything inbetween!
+I will try to post about random project about web development, 3D printing, console modding and everything in between!

 So come visit in the future!